Thrace Wine Route - visiting Chateau Gali

 Saros Blend was all about ripe dark fruits with some bits of spicy notes.
 This is a Cabernet Franc - Merlot blend, and you definitely feel it more tannic than the other wines of Gali.
 They don't filter wines here, so it's a good idea to decant it - bearing in mind both sediment and to open the bouquet.

 Evreshe Blend is an equal combination of Cabernet Sauvignon - Cabernet Franc - Merlot grapes.
-We're still on the dark berries, cherry confit side but with addition of a hint of bell pepper (thanks, Cabernet!), some earthy notes, flint and dark chocolate.
+We're still on the dark berries, cherry confit side but with the addition of a hint of bell pepper (thanks, Cabernet!), some earthy notes, flint and dark chocolate.
 Very ripe tannins and a long finish.
 I'd love to pair this wine with some mature Turkish cheese.

 Pure Merlot - surprisingly, my favourite!
-Well, to be honest, I didn't expect such a complexity from a 100% Merlot, but probably when Hakan planted 78% of his vineyard with Merlot, he had a great plan for it...
+Well, to be honest, I didn't expect such complexity from a 100% Merlot, but probably when Hakan planted 78% of his vineyard with Merlot, he had a great plan for it...
 This wine is from 2013 so I was excited like a child by the overwhelming tertiary notes, they were popping out of my glass so fast, that I couldn't keep track of all of them.
 Bacon, cured meat, farmyard... and then the berries (still fresh) finally arrive.

 Eternity - a late harvest Merlot, reminded me of Amarone della Valpolicella, but made of 100% Merlot.
 Funny, but even my boyfriend who normally ignores wines with any drop of residual sugar, loved this specific one above all and insisted on buying a bottle...
 Basically, it's off-dry, a very limited production, so you better buy a bottle too :) Candied black cherries, crushed blueberries, blood orange juice.
 A wow!